 He graduated from the University of New South Wales (UNSW) with Bachelor of Science (Medicine), Bachelor of Medicine and Bachelor of Surgery.
-He also completed three postgraduate higher degrees, Master of Surgery (USyd), Doctor of Medicine (UNSW) and Doctor of Philosophy (UNSW).
+He completed three postgraduate higher degrees, Master of Surgery (USyd), Doctor of Medicine (UNSW) and Doctor of Philosophy (UNSW).
 He was trained at Royal Prince Alfred Hospital and St Vincent’s Hospital in Sydney and then obtained Cardiothoracic Surgery Fellowship from the Royal Australasian College of Surgeons.
-Following advanced specialty fellowships in the United States, England, Scotland and Germany, he specializes in major aortic surgery, minimally invasive heart and lung surgery.
+Following advanced fellowships in the United States, England, Scotland and Germany, he specializes in major aortic surgery, minimally invasive heart and lung surgery.

-Professor Yan’s research team is among the most productive in the world for clinical research and evidence synthesis in surgery, with a specific focus on cardiovascular and thoracic surgery.
+Professor Yan’s Collaborative Research (CORE) Group is among the most productive research teams in the field for clinical research and evidence synthesis in surgery, with a specific focus on cardiovascular and thoracic surgery.
 He has personally trained each member of his team in systematic review, meta-analysis, propensity score analysis and academic writing.
-He also provides mentoring to the junior surgical registrars, preparing them for the next level of their clinical responsibility.
+He also provides clinical teaching and mentoring to the junior surgical registrars, preparing them for the next level of their clinical responsibility.